 Challenge #5: Focusing on CX

 As with other industries, a firm focus on the customer experience is a must to overcome banking industry challenges and meet today’s consumer expectations and demands.
-A retail banking found that financial institutions that are CX leaders have higher recommendation rates and shares of deposits, as well as a greater likelihood that customers would buy additional products and services.
+A retail banking report found that financial institutions that are CX leaders have higher recommendation rates and shares of deposits, as well as a greater likelihood that customers would buy additional products and services.
 Those that let CX decline, on the other hand, risk losing up to 12.5% of their share of deposits.

 Banking success strategy: Consumers are used to high-quality CX in their daily lives and they expect nothing less from their bank.
 That means banks must focus on customizing and personalizing their offers and making sure to communicate in the convenient, friction-free ways that customers want.
 Exceptional CX also revolves around constantly evaluating offerings to make sure they differentiate on service delivery, transparency, etc. rather than only on price and location.